 - A full report of all research carried out, including analysis and reasons for my conclusions.

-- Information included will depend on your instructions, for example you may be interested in the ‘stories’ of the past residents, or you may simply wish for a list of names.
-Alternatively, as research progresses you may decide to include this.
-It’s up to you.
+- Information included will depend on your instructions, for example if you’re interested in the ‘stories’ of the past residents, or simply wish for a list of names.

-- Copies and transcriptions of all records identified and drawn upon in the research.
+- Copies of all records identified and drawn upon in the research, with transcriptions where necessary.
 These will include some or all of the record types listed above.
-If you are also interested in the lives of the former residents, records included could also include Civil Birth, Marriage and Death certificates*; Religious Baptism, Marriage and Burial register entries; Municipal Cemetary registers; Military Attestation, Service Record or Pension documentation; Newspaper reports; Criminal records; Electoral, Poll Book or Directory entries; Probate documents, including Wills*.
+If you are also interested in the lives of the former residents, records included could include Civil Birth, Marriage and Death certificates*; Religious Baptism, Marriage and Burial register entries; Municipal Cemetary registers; Military Attestation, Service Record or Pension documentation; Newspaper reports; Criminal records; Electoral, Poll Book or Directory entries; Probate documents, including Wills*.
 Please note that the cost of documents marked with an asterisk* will be charged extra (at cost).

 - To keep costs down, where I consider the information recorded on any of these documents is available (or largely available) online at no additional cost, I will discuss this with you, explaining what benefits there might be in incurring the additional costs.
 We will then proceed accordingly.
 Any documents purchased and received as hard copies will belong to you and will be posted to you at the end of the research.